-Although our experimental results establish that the formation of the I-CDW is driven by the softening of a transverse phonon, less clear remains the actual origin of this phenomenon.
-Recent time-resolved optical spectroscopy data have shown the resilience of the CDW order against optical excitation up to very high fluences, suggesting its unconventional nature~\cite{Grigorev2021}.
-This is in line with previous electronic structure calculations and angle resolved photoemission spectroscopy (ARPES) experiments, which have not identified nesting features in the Fermi surface of BaNi$_2$As$_2$ above $T_{Tri}$~\cite{Subedi2008,Zhou2011,Guo2022, Pavlov2021}, ruling out weak-coupling approaches~\cite{Peierls2001,Gruener2018}.
-The relevance of nesting is also challenged by our electronic structure calculations.
-Nesting features around $q_{I-CDW}$ are indeed completely absent from the joint density of states (JDOS) presented in Fig.~\ref{Fig4}(a).
-For BaNi$_2$As$_2$, we further evaluated the $q$-dependence of the electron-phonon coupling matrix elements by calculating the ratio of the total (summed over all branches) phonon linewidth (Fig.~\ref{Fig4}(b)) over the JDOS (Fig.~\ref{Fig4}(c)).
-If a shallow maximum - best seen in the cuts along the [100] direction presented in Fig.~\ref{Fig4}(d) - appears around the I-CDW ordering wavevector and suggests a local enhancement of the electron-phonon coupling matrix elements, it is neither pronounced nor sharp in momentum space.
-Furthermore the soft-phonon does not even appear as one of the main contributors to the electron-phonon coupling (SM).
-Consequently, alternative CDW formation mechanisms based on momentum-dependent electron-phonon coupling akin to what has been reported in dichalcogenides~\cite{Weber2011,Weber2011a}, or more recently in LaAgSb$_2$, in combination with nesting of a subset of Fermi sheets~\cite{Bosak2021} can confidently be ruled out as well for BaNi$_2$As$_2$.
+Our experimental results unambiguously establish that the I-CDW formation is driven by the softening of a transverse phonon, yet the origin of this phenomenon remains unclear.
+Recent time-resolved optical spectroscopy data have shown the resilience of the CDW order against optical excitation up to very high fluences, suggesting an unconventional nature~\cite{Grigorev2021}.
+This is in line with previous electronic structure calculations and angle resolved photoemission spectroscopy (ARPES) experiments, which have not identified nesting features in the FS of BaNi$_2$As$_2$ above $T_{Tri}$~\cite{Subedi2008,Zhou2011,Guo2022, Pavlov2021}, ruling out weak-coupling mechanisms~\cite{Peierls2001,Gruener2018}.
+This is confirmed by the absence of nesting features around $q_{I-CDW}$ in our calculated joint density-of-states (JDOS) (Fig.~\ref{Fig4}(a)).
+We have evaluated further the $q$-dependence of the electron-phonon coupling (EPC) matrix elements by calculating the ratio of the total (summed over all branches) phonon linewidth (Fig.~\ref{Fig4}(b)) over the JDOS (Fig.~\ref{Fig4}(c)).
+If a shallow maximum - best seen in the cuts along the [100] direction presented in Fig.~\ref{Fig4}(d) - appears around $q_{I-CDW}$ and suggests a local enhancement of the EPC matrix elements, it is neither pronounced nor sharp in momentum space.
+Furthermore the soft-phonon does not even appear as one of the main contributors to the EPC~\cite{SOM}.
+Consequently, alternative CDW formation mechanisms based on momentum-dependent EPC akin to what has been reported in e.g. dichalcogenides~\cite{Weber2011,Weber2011a} or more recently in LaAgSb$_2$, in combination with nesting of a subset of Fermi sheets~\cite{Bosak2021}, can confidently be ruled out as well for BaNi$_2$As$_2$.

-As previously discussed, the unstable phonon both in the calculation and in the experiment is transversely polarized, an aspect which is not captured by the above analysis.
-Concretely, this means that for the modulation along the [100] direction the soft-phonon is polarized along the [010] direction.
-Interestingly, the soft branch extrapolates at the zone center to a doubly degenerate E$_g$ planar vibration of the Ni and As ions.
-This mode exhibits an anomalously large splitting~\cite{Yao2022} above $T_{I-CDW}$, which can be accounted for by a strong coupling between these modes and an Ising nematic degree of freedom with the B$_{1g}$ symmetry and possibly of orbital nature (given the absence of magnetism).